Good Morning, Kris

-Good Morning, Kris is a Philippine morning talk show on ABS-CBN, hosted solely by Kris Aquino.
-The show served as the replacement of Morning Girls with Kris and Korina, after Korina Sanchez was placed on her magazine show Rated K (replacing Sharon) and it ran for sixteen months.
-It premiered on May 31, 2004 and ended on October 8, 2004 after a mere 5 months.
+Good Morning, Kris is a Philippine television talk show broadcast by ABS-CBN.
+Hosted by Kris Aquino, it aired from May 31 to October 8, 2004, replacing Morning Girls with Kris and Korina and was replaced by Morning Star.

 Overview

 Premiere

 Good Morning, Kris premiered on May 31, 2004, after a very successful run of the morning show Morning Girls with Kris and Korina for 16 months.
 Kris Aquino was the sole host of the show, and it was aired live where its predecessor was before.
 It dealt with many subjects, whether lovelife or family problems.